-Many stylized facts of leverage, trading, and asset prices obtain in a frictionless general equilibrium model that features agents' heterogeneity in endowments and habit preferences.
-Our model predicts that aggregate debt increases in expansions when asset prices are high, volatility is low, and levered agents enjoy a "consumption boom."
-Our model is consistent with poorer agents borrowing more and with intermediaries' leverage being a priced factor.
-In crises, levered agents strongly deleverage by "re selling" their risky assets as asset prices drop.
-Yet, consistently with the data, their debt-to-wealth ratios increase as higher discount rates make their wealth decline faster.
+Many stylized facts of leverage, trading, and asset prices obtain in a frictionless general equilibrium model that features agents' heterogeneity in endowments and time-varying risk preferences.
+Our model predicts that aggregate debt increases in expansions when asset prices are high, volatility is low, and levered households enjoy a "consumption boom."
+Our model is consistent with poorer households borrowing more and with intermediaries' leverage being a priced factor.
+In crises, levered households strongly delever by "fire selling" their risky assets as asset prices drop.
+Yet, as empirically observed, their debt-to-wealth ratios increase as higher discount rates make their wealth decline faster.

 Each author name for a Columbia Business School faculty member is linked to a faculty research page, which lists additional publications by that faculty member.

 Each topic is linked to an index of publications on that topic.